September 2, 2014

 Dr. Hooker concluded from her data that homosexuality is not a clinical entity and that homosexuality is not inherently associated with psychopathology.
 Her findings have since been replicated by other investigators using a variety of research methods.

 In retrospect, we can see that Dr. Hooker’s main hypothesis — that no group differences in psychological distress should exist between heterosexual and homosexual samples — actually applied too strict a test.
-We know today that some members of stigmatized groups manifest elevated rates of psychological distress because of the stress imposed on them by social ostracism, harassment, discrimination, and violence.
-Such patterns don’t indicate that the group is inherently disturbed.
+We know today that some members of stigmatized groups manifest elevated rates of psychological distress — for example, because of the stress imposed on them by social ostracism, harassment, discrimination, and violence.
+Such correlations don’t mean that group membership is itself a pathology.

 Dr. Hooker died at her Santa Monica home on November 18, 1996.
 Her pioneering research and remarkable life were honored with awards from numerous professional organizations, including the American Psychological Association, and many advocacy and community groups.